nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 ##### 4.2.1.2 on RHEL 8 and 9

 Create a new `systemctl` service unit for the new database.
 As root, make a copy for the new service
+>**Note:** We assume that the default PostgreSQL database service file is `/lib/systemd/system/postgresql.service`, but depending on the PostgreSQL installation, the service file name can be a little bit different, for example `/lib/systemd/system/postgresql-13.service`.

 ```bash
 cp /lib/systemd/system/postgresql.service /etc/systemd/system/postgresql-serverconf.service